brachi-wernick/naive_streaming_engine/README.md

 Expect some results (sum of any 2 items, median of any 3 sum values)
 6. This program never ends, type ctrl+c to exit.# naive_streaming_engine

-last but not least, use real streaming engine frameworks!!!
+Last but not least, use real streaming engine frameworks!!!
 I recommend [Apache Beam](https://github.com/apache/beam)